 Cast the First Stone: the Passion in Prison

-These are some testimonies written by the men and women who were involved in the play.
+These are some testimonies written by the men and women who were involved in the play, which the Cast the First Stone film documented.
 (All names of the writers have been removed for legal and safety reasons.)

 At first it was like, I don’t want to be in the play because it was too many offenders and it felt like